joramwessels/lighthouse2/lib/PathFinding/README.md

 4) **Polygon Creation**: converting these regions into connected convex polygons, represented by two meshes: the *polygon mesh* and the *detail mesh*.
 The polygon mesh is a crude representation of traversability and polygon connections, which is used for pathfinding.
 The detail mesh stores the exact surface height of each point on the polygon.
 5) **Creating `dtNavMesh`**: combining these two meshes into one navmesh that can be used by Detour.
 When the pmesh and dmesh have been manually edited, or when off-mesh connections have been added with `NavMeshBuilder::AddOffMeshConnection`, this last step has to be redone to refresh the Detour data.
 Hence, editing the navmesh requires the pmesh and dmesh to still be there (see the `m_keepInterResults` configuration).

 Any `HostMesh` can be prevented from influencing the navmesh generation by setting `HostMesh::excludeFromNavmesh` to true.
+The builder is also in charge of editing the navmesh.
+Polygon flags and -area types can be set with `NavMeshBuilder::SetPolyFlags` and `NavMeshBuilder::SetPolyArea` respectively, which immediately applies the changes to the current `dtNavMesh`.
+Off-mesh connections can be added with `NavMeshBuilder::AddOffMeshConnection`, but require a call to `NavMeshBuilder::ApplyChanges` before the changes take effect.
+Alternatively, these pending changes can be discarded using `NavMeshBuilder::DiscardChanges`.

 If an error occurs during the generation process, the internal error status is updated there and then.
 Any subprocesses called after that will not commence if the error status is unsuccessful, cutting the process short.
 Any allocated memory is freed before returning the error status to the user.
 More info on the navmesh generation can be found in the official [Recast documentation](http://masagroup.github.io/recastdetour/group__recast.html).